r-malon/MambaText/README.md

-# Text Editor
+# MambaText
 ---
 This is a text editor made with Python 3.6 and Tkinter, any similarity with Sublime Text is a mere coincidence.
+Syntax highlighting was done with Pygments.

 ### Features
 - [x] Open/save/rename text files
-- [x] Store settings in .json file
+- [x] Settings stored in .json files
 - [x] Custom shortcuts and colors
 - [x] Fullscreen mode
 - [x] Menu hiding